-At Santos, November 19 is known as ‘Pele Day’ to celebrate the anniversary of his 1,000th goal.Pele’s 1000 Goal Mark
+At Santos, November 19 is known as ‘Pele Day’ to celebrate the anniversary of his 1,000th goal.

 Pele is fifth on the all-time World Cup goalscorers list with 12 – and the second highest-placed Brazilian behind Ronaldo.

 “Pele played football for 22 years, and in that time he did more to promote world friendship and fraternity than any other ambassador anywhere.”

 Pele scored 92 hat-tricks, and scored four goals on 31 occasions, five on six occasions, and once scored eight in one match.
-And many of Pele’s goals were scored with a bicycle kicks.Pele: The Bicycle Kick Master
+And many of Pele’s goals were scored with bicycle kicks.

 He also holds the world record for hat tricks.
 92 in total.
 Pele never believed in penalties.
 He once said: “A penalty is a cowardly way to score.”

 He was voted athlete of the century by the International Olympic Committee (IOC) in 1999.
-Pele was inducted into National Soccer Hall of Fame in 1999.
+Pele was inducted into the National Soccer Hall of Fame in 1999.

 “Pele was the main attraction,” says Gordon Bradley, one of the club’s coaches at the time.
 “Sometimes we had to take 25 or 30 shirts with us to a match – otherwise, we’d never have got out of the stadium alive.”

 Pele and Maradona are hardly friends.
 In 2010, Pele said of the Argentinian: “He is not a good example for the youth.
 He had the God-given gift of being able to play football, and that is why he is lucky.”

 Maradona’s response: “Who cares what Pele says?
-He belongs in a museum.”The Pele/Maradona Rivalry
+He belongs in a museum.”

-Pele said in 2006: “For 20 years they have asked me the same question, who is the greatest?
+“For 20 years they have asked me the same question, who is the greatest?
 Pele or Maradona?
 I reply that all you have to do is look at the facts – how many goals did he score with his right foot or with his head?”

-A spokesperson as well as an athlete, Pelé promoted an anti-drug campaign before a match with Diego Maradona and Michael Platini on May 23, 1988, in France.
+A spokesperson as well as an athlete, Pelé promoted an anti-drug campaign before a match with Diego Maradona and Michel Platini on May 23, 1988, in France.

-Pele has worked as a UNICEF Goodwill ambassador and as a United Nations ambassador, working to protect the environment and fight corruption in Brazil.
+The Brazilian Legend has worked as a UNICEF Goodwill ambassador and as a United Nations ambassador, working to protect the environment and fight corruption in Brazil.

 It is a soccer game for the Atari 2600, and quite possibly the oldest celebrity tie-in video game.
-The game allows you score goals across South America.Pele’s Soccer Game
+The game allows you to score goals across South America.

-In playing it, you first start in the streets of Brazil, and perform trick shots to outplay the goalkeeper.
+In playing it, you first start in the streets of Brazil and perform trick shots to outplay the goalkeeper.
 Then, travel to new neighbourhoods on your way to the big stadium.

 As he prepared to kick off in a game during Mexico ’70, Pele gestured to the referee that he needed to tie his laces.
 The cameras panned in to reveal the forward’s Puma boots — the company subsequently experienced a huge sales boost.